 Why pick between Dawn of the Planet of the Apes and Rise of the Planet of the Apes when you can play both at once.
 This slot’s twin slot mechanic means twice the reels and twice the excitement.

 Planet of the Apes is not based around the movie of the same name but on its reboot / prequels Dawn of the Planet of the Apes (2014) and Rise of the Planet of the Apes (2011) which put humans back in the picture.

-Being a movie tie-in the graphics are as good as you would expect.
+Being a movie tie-in the graphics are as good as you would expect from a NetEnt's slot.
 The game has enough funding to pay off 20th Century Fox for the rights, so there is more or less no way it would come out anything less than polished.

 That said, the photographic symbols might have been better served by adopting an art style that was less literal and the difference in scope and style of the two films makes the Rise side look rather bland compared with the Dawn side.